trenchmortar/Colorsublime-Plugin/README.md

 -----
 1. Press `ctl+shift+p` (Windows/Linux) or `⇧+⌘+p` (OSX) to open up Sublime Text's command menu
 2. Select `Colorsublime: Install Theme`
-3. Use the arrow keys to run through the themes and see your current tab change in realtime!
+3. Use the arrow keys to run through the themes ("color schemes") and see your current tab change in realtime!

 Functions
 ---------
-* Install: Installs/Previews themes from the Colorsublime repository.
+* Install: Installs/Previews themes ("color schemes") from the Colorsublime repository.
 * Browse: Takes you to Colorsublime.com

 Windows Proxy Support